What is a V5C? everything you need to know about the logbook

-A majority of the administration required for car ownership, like and your driving licence counterpart, is now digital, but the V5C remains a physical document that is likely to be with us for the foreseeable future.
+While a majority of the administration required for car ownership, like and your driving licence counterpart, is now digital and done online, the V5C remains a physical document that is likely to be with us for the foreseeable future.
 It is often referred to as the ‘V5’ or ‘logbook’.

 You can inform the DVLA of a change of ownership or a change of address by entering the new details on its website.
 This relatively new feature saves you the task of completing the relevant section of the V5C, tearing it off and posting it to the DVLA.

 In this guide, we’ll take you through the new process of registering a change of vehicle keeper online and the old, paper-only method.
 We’ll also explain other uses for the V5C, like telling the DVLA you’ve moved house or your vehicle has been scrapped, as well as what you should do if your V5C is lost or damaged.

 How to fill out V5C when selling a car (online method)

 If you’re selling a car, it’s good practice to ensure you have the V5C for the vehicle and that it’s intact and undamaged.
 If you leave digging out the V5C until a potential buyer is ready to do a deal, only to find it’s buried somewhere in the loft or garage, you could miss out on a sale.